-For over 35 years, David Alskog’s practice has focused on school district, municipal law, real estate and construction, and commercial litigation.
+For over 35 years, David Alskog’s practice has focused on school districts, municipal law, real estate and construction, and commercial litigation.

-As a lawyer to school districts and a public hospital district, David has fostered close relationships with superintendents, board members, CEOs, and administrators, who often turn to him for counsel and advice on both business and legal matters in which thoughtful, sound judgment and a prompt response is often required.
+As a lawyer to school districts and a public hospital district, David has fostered close relationships with superintendents, board members, CEOs, and administrators, who turn to him for advice on general business and legal matters.
+He is recognized as providing thoughtful, sound judgment and a prompt response.

 - Snoqualmie Valley School District; Lake Washington School District; Riverview School District, et al. David has successfully represented and advised school districts for over 35 years on a broad range of issues, as well as successful results on citizen’s petitions to transfer territory between school districts and appeals to the court, arbitrations, and labor and employment issues.

 - Riverview School District vs. Loadmaster.
 David represented a public school district against the designer and manufacturer of a roofing system for a new high school.
 David obtained a jury verdict in the amount of $1.5 million and his client was awarded more than $100,000 in attorney’s fees.
 The judgment was affirmed by the Court of Appeals.